alhajee/ckan/doc/user-guide.rst

   publisher, date, what formats it is available in, what license it is released under, etc.

 * A number of "resources", which hold the data itself.
-CKAN does not mind what format the data is in.
-A resource can be a CSV or Excel spreadsheet, XML file, PDF document, image file, linked data in RDF format, etc. CKAN can store the resource internally, or store it simply as a link, the resource itself being elsewhere on the web.
+FMLD does not mind what format the data is in.
+A resource can be a CSV or Excel spreadsheet, XML file, PDF document, image file, linked data in RDF format, etc. FMLD can store the resource internally, or store it simply as a link, the resource itself being elsewhere on the web.
 A dataset can contain any number of resources.
 For example, different resources might contain the data for different years, or they might contain the same data in different formats.

-.. note:: On early CKAN versions, datasets were called "packages" and this name
+.. note:: On early FMLD versions, datasets were called "packages" and this name
     has stuck in some places, specially internally and on API calls.
 Package has exactly the same meaning as "dataset".